ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.14
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.13
   - Added custom font options for `style.json`.
 - 0.1.12